You can view and manage settings for your Crowdin account using the Account Settings page.

 In the Beta Features tab, you can select the Enable beta features option to test new experimental features.

-Security log includes events like logins, password changes, username changes, and others.
+Security log includes events like logins, password and username changes, and others.

 Crowdin asks you to confirm your password before you can perform any of the sudo-protected actions.
 They include creating/changing your password and email, connecting/disconnecting SSO, enabling/disabling two-factor authentication, creating personal access tokens, and deleting your account.